 Dr. Christopher Wilson, PhD, LMFT, CHES, ACS is a licensed psychotherapist who specializes in LGBTQ issues, sexuality issues, couples, and families.
 Dr. Wilson completed his PhD and his Masters of Education in Human Sexuality with a focus on clinical sex therapy at Widener University.
 He received his Master of Family Therapy from Thomas Jefferson University with a concentration in sex therapy.
-Dr. Wilson is a Certified Sexologist through the American College of Sexologists International and also holds a Bachelor of Science in Health Promotion and Education with a concentration in Adolescent Health and a Bachelor of Arts in Speech Communication from Oregon State University.
-He is a Certified Health Education Specialist and was formerly a Certified Personal Trainer.
+Dr. Wilson is a Certified Sexologist through the American College of Sexologists International.

-Dr. Wilson uses a combination of clinical models including: Structural Family Therapy, Narrative Therapy, Emotion Focused Therapy, Cognitive Behavioral Therapy and Internal Family Systems model.
-He believes that therapy is a collaborative process between therapist and client in which client determines desired goals and the therapist helps the client to reach those goals.
-He prides himself on being an empathetic, client-centered therapist who practices in a sociocultural-aware manner in that he reviews family and interpersonal relationships, sociocultural values, and outside influences on the well-being of the client.
-Dr. Wilson often uses humor, vignettes, and education on psychological and relational matters as part of the treatment process.
+Dr. Wilson believes that therapy is a collaborative process between therapist and client in which client determines desired goals and the therapist helps the client to reach those goals.
+He prides himself on being an empathetic, client-centered therapist who practices in a sociocultural-aware manner in that he reviews family and interpersonal relationships, sociocultural values, and outside influences on the well-being of the client. *NOT ACCEPTING NEW CLIENTS

 Jacob Glickman, MA, NCC holds his Master’s degree in Clinical Counseling from La Salle University and is currently a doctoral student in Clinical Psychology and Human Sexuality at Widener University.
 He specializes in providing mental healthcare for the transgender and larger LGBTQIA+ communities and particularly enjoys working with kids, teens, and young adults.
 Jacob has experience working with individuals, couples, and families and has a sex positive, kink positive, and poly-aware practice.
 As a psychotherapist, Jacob believes in using an integrative approach to create a safe atmosphere where his clients can talk about difficult topics including depression, trauma, self-image, relationships, and an array of other topics.